akshayb29/Shell-and-Tube-Heat-Exchanger-STHX-numerical-model/README.md

 ## Numerical model summary

-- Newly developed correlations enables the model to solve for flow over bare, disc-finned, and cylindrical pin-finned tube banks.
+- Newly developed correlations enable the model to solve for flow over bare, disc-finned, and cylindrical pin-finned tube banks.
 - The current version of the model incorporates U-shaped tubes.
 - Both internal and external flow streams utilize supercritical carbon dioxide as the working fluid.
 - The thermophysical properties of the working fluid are obtained using CoolProp and thus the flow streams can be modified to any fluid available on the CoolProp package (https://doi.org/10.1021/ie4033999) [[2]](#2).